the1lab/1lab/src/Cat/Functor/Algebra/KnasterTarski.lagda.md

 that the limit we end up computing is determined by a small amount of data, which lets us relax our large-completeness requirement.

-Explicilty, we will require that the category of $F$-algebras has a small [[weakly initial family]] of algebras.
-Explicitly, we require:
+More precisely, we will require that the category of $F$-algebras has a small [[weakly initial family]] of algebras.
+This means that we need:

 - A family $\alpha_i : F(A_i) \to A_i$ of $F$ algebras indexed by a
   small set $I$, such that;